How to buy Conico shares

 Conico share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Conico's is 1.4169.
-This would suggest that Conico's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Conico's is 0.5987.
+This would suggest that Conico's shares are less volatile than average (for this exchange).

 Conico Limited engages in the exploration and development of mineral properties in Western Australia.
 It primarily explores for cobalt, nickel, and manganese deposits.
 It holds a 50% interest in the Mt Thirsty project located to the northwest of Norseman, Western Australia.
 The company was formerly known as Fission Energy Ltd. and changed its name to Conico Limited in July 2013.
 The company was incorporated in 2006 and is based in Perth, Australia.